 Please read through the Quick Start Guide in the README to get started.

-In this video, Jeff Geerling walk you through getting a Drupal 8 website built on your Windows 10 laptop using Drupal VM 3.
+In this video, Jeff Geerling walks through setting up a Drupal 8 website on Windows 10 using Drupal VM 3.

 There are a few caveats when using Drupal VM on Windows, and this page will try to identify the main gotchas or optimization tips for those wishing to use Drupal VM on a Windows host.

 If you are running Windows 10 (Anniversary edition) or later, you can install the Windows Subsytem for Linux, which allows you to install an Ubuntu-based CLI inside of Windows.
 With this installed, you can then manage and run Drupal VM inside the Linux-like environment.
 Follow these steps to use Drupal VM in the WSL:

 - Install Vagrant and VirtualBox in Windows (links in the Drupal VM Quick Start Guide).

 - Create an admin account for the Ubuntu Bash environment when prompted.